bancobpi/general-documentation/docs/1-whitepaper.md

 At this stage it is crucial to define exactly what will be the **resources** of our API, the methods or operations that we will implement (GET, POST, etc.), the URLs to implement, etc.

+To create an API that is easy to understand, flexible, and reusable, it's important to use a resource-oriented design approach.
+This approach organizes the API around meaningful concepts called resources.
+By doing so, developers can easily understand how the API works, make changes to it without breaking other parts of the system, and reuse components of the API in other parts of the system or even in other systems

 APIs must be thought of as **products**, which provide relevant information to be used by **external and / or internal** applications to the Bank.

 We **MUST** consider all API clients as external programmers, who at first do not know the logic and functioning of the business in BPI; as such, the information to be made available must be as abstract as possible, and not specific to a particular business / direction / application - that is, it must be thought of **from the inside out**.
 It can't be thought of a design to support only one very specific business case.